CptConstantine/RoleByPost/README.md

 - `/setup openai status`
   Check if an OpenAI API key is configured for this server and see available AI features.

+- `/setup channel type [channel] [channel_type]`
+  (GM only) Configure channel restrictions.
+Set channels as IC (in-character), OOC (out-of-character), GM Only, or Unrestricted.

+- `/setup channel status`
+  (GM only) View all channel permission configurations for this server.

 - `/setup status`
-  (GM only) View comprehensive server bot configuration and statistics including roles, active scenes, character counts, feature settings, and more.
+  (GM only) View comprehensive server bot configuration and statistics including roles, active scenes, character counts, feature settings, channel restrictions, and more.

 ### Characters